-It was the perfect opportunity to work on a post that’s been requested a few times – how to eat vegan meals from a hotel room.
-When you are only counting on a dorm-sized fridge and microwave, how do you maintain a plant-based diet?
+It was the perfect opportunity to work on a post that’s been requested a few times – how to eat vegan while traveling.
+When you are only counting on a dorm-sized fridge and microwave in a hotel room, how do you maintain a plant-based diet?

 Depending on the chain, room service is not always an option.
 Even if they offer it, the price and selection may be less than inspiring.
 However, I have cobbled together meals from room service in the past.

 One time I ordered an omelet without the eggs.
 On the menu the omelet came with potatoes, onions, garlic, spinach, and bell peppers.
 I simply asked for all of those fillings sautéed in oil and not butter, plus a fruit bowl, toast and jelly.
 It wasn’t the best breakfast of my life, but I’ve had worse.

 Many hotels offer continental breakfasts with your stay.
 Most of the time I don’t even bother going down to see what’s there.
 However, there have been some pleasant surprises on the times I’ve ventured out.

 Most offerings include bananas, apples, and oranges.
 Some chains have roasted potatoes.
 Potatoes are pretty substantive on their own, and if you have anything in the room to add with them, it can become a pretty decent breakfast.

 Whenever we’re traveling, the first stop is always the local grocery store.
 If they have a natural grocery store like a co-op, Trader Joe’s, or Whole Foods, the options are going to be better.
 However, even if you only have a Target or Walmart, it can be done.

 We were road-tripping it this time around.
 So we stopped in Omaha at Whole Foods before continuing to Grand Island.
 However, there is a Hy-Vee in Grand Island with a health market, and a small natural grocery store.
 So we could have made it work if necessary.